Mikaela/mikaela.github.io/pages/subdomains.markdown

 layout: page
 title: Subdomains
 permalink: /subdomains/
-excerpt: Subdomains that can be a little more interesting than this site is :(
+excerpt: "Subdomains that can be a little more interesting than this site is :("
 ---

 * [Bitbucket](https://bitbucket.mikaela.info)